Chris Green (cricketer)

 Christopher James Green (born 1 October 1993) is a South African-Australian cricketer.
 Green bowls right-arm off-break and bats right-handed, playing as an All-rounder.
 He plays for New South Wales and the Sydney Thunder in the Big Bash League.
 He also plays Sydney Grade Cricket for Northern District Cricket Club.
 Green made his Thunder debut in the final round of the BBL04.
+He made his international debut for the Australian cricket team in December 2023.

 T20 career

 Ahead of the 2018 Caribbean Premier League, he was named as one of five players to watch in the tournament.
 In June 2019, he was selected to play for the Toronto Nationals franchise team in the 2019 Global T20 Canada tournament.
 In the 2020 IPL auction, he was bought by the Kolkata Knight Riders ahead of the 2020 Indian Premier League.